Colorado Engineering Experiment Station, Inc.: Iowa

-Wet Gas Test Facility
+Wet Gas

-In March 1997, several energy companies formed a wet gas JIP (Joint Industry Project) in an attempt to collectively fund gas metering research.
-Member companies as well as the Gas Research Institute funded the project for three years.
-CEESI built the Wet Gas Test Facility in 1998 in order to facilitate this flow meter testing on wet or unprocessed natural gas.
+In March 1997, several energy companies formed a Joint Industry Project (JIP) to collectively fund research on gas metering, specifically for wet gas.
+The project was funded by member companies and the Gas Research Institute for three years.
+In 1998, CEESI constructed the Wet Gas Test Facility to facilitate flow meter testing on wet or unprocessed natural gas.

-International Symposium on Fluid Flow Measurement involvement
+Conferences

 The International Symposium on Fluid Flow Measurement (ISFFM) is a conference held every three to four years which focuses on fluid flow measurement.
 CEESI served as the secretariat for the ISFFM in 1999, 2002, 2006, 2009, 2012, 2015, and 2018.

-Measurement Library Development
+Measurement Library website

-CEESI created the "CEESI Technical Library" in October 2007 which is a web-based collection of documents and references to papers related to fluid flow measurement.
-Bibliographic references and thousands of papers, available for free in PDF format, were collected and indexed by CEESI.
-CEESI made agreements with the American School of Gas Measurement Training, American Gas Association, and the Natural Gas Sampling Technology Conference to allow for the downloading of papers on flow measurement topics.
-CEESI also reached agreements with the International School of Hydrocarbon Measurement (ISHM) to which resulted in ISHM allowing their publications be made available via download through the library.
-Similarly, the organizers of the International Symposium on Fluid Flow Measurement (the North American Fluid Flow Measurement Council) also granted CEESI permission to allow users of the Flow Measurement Technical Library to download symposium proceedings.
-CEESI entered into a partnership with the Pipeline Research Council International (also known as "PRCI") in 2008 which allowed the expansion and further development of the library; the library's name was changed to the “Flow Measurement Technical Library” after this partnership began.
+The "CEESI Technical Library", a website with documents and references to papers related to fluid flow measurement, was created in October 2007.
+It is based on agreements with the American School of Gas Measurement Training, American Gas Association, and the Natural Gas Sampling Technology Conference to allow for the downloading of papers on flow measurement topics.
+Agreements with the International School of Hydrocarbon Measurement (ISHM) resulted in ISHM publications being available on the website.
+Similarly, the organizers of the International Symposium on Fluid Flow Measurement (the North American Fluid Flow Measurement Council) granted permission to host symposium proceedings for downloading.
+A partnership with the Pipeline Research Council International (also known as "PRCI") in 2008 allowed the expansion and further development of the library; the library's name was changed to the “Flow Measurement Technical Library” after this partnership began.
 By 2012, the following organizations/conferences that have allowed some portion of their papers to be downloadable by the public through the Flow Measurement Technical Library: International School of Hydrocarbon Measurement, International Symposium on Fluid Flow Measurement, Acadiana Flow Measurement Society, American School of Gas Measurement Technologies, National Institute of Standards and Technology, Western Gas Measurement Short Course, Canadian School of Hydrocarbon Measurement, Flow Measurement Institute, South East Asia Hydrocarbon Flow Measurement Workshop, North Sea Flow Measurement Workshop, and the Appalachian Gas Measurement Short Course.
 In 2017, the name was shortened to "Measurement Library".